Hannah White Arnett: American Revolution

+Isaac attempted to quiet her and make excuses for her, but she continued her pleas.
+She said that she would leave her husband if he would not continue to support the American Revolution.
+The men refused the offer of amnesty.
+They agreed to be loyal patriots until independence was secured.

+Death

+Isaac died November 19, 1801 and Arnett died in Elizabethtown, New Jersey on January 10, 1823 or 1824.
+She is buried in the cemetery of the First Presbyterian Church of Elizabeth, New Jersey.

+Legacy

-On July 13, 1890, after the Sons of the American Revolution refused to allow women to join their group, Mary Smith Lockwood published the story of Hannah White Arnett in the Washington Post, ending her piece with the question, "Where will the Sons and Daughters of the American Revolution place Hannah Arnett?"
+In 1876, Henrietta Holdich wrote about the account in the New York Observer.
+On July 13, 1890, after the Sons of the American Revolution refused to allow women to join their group, Mary Smith Lockwood published the story of Hannah White Arnett in The Washington Post, ending her piece with the question, "Where will the Sons and Daughters of the American Revolution place Hannah Arnett?"
 On July 21 of that year, William O. McDowell, a great-grandson of Hannah White Arnett, published an article in The Washington Post offering to help form a society to be known as the Daughters of the American Revolution.

+Daughters of the American Revolution

 The first meeting of the society was held August 9, 1890.

-A memorial "honoring the patriotic dead of many wars laid to rest in this hallowed ground especially a noble woman Hannah White Arnett" was erected in 1938 in the cemetery of the First Presbyterian Church, Elizabeth, New Jersey, by the Boudinot Chapter of the Daughters of the American Revolution.
-This is the cemetery where Arnett was buried.
-Another marker on the wall of that cemetery, which is now illegible, read in part, "Near here rests Hannah White Arnett…Her patriotic words, uttered in the dark days of 1776, summoned discouraged men to keep Elizabethtown loyal to the cause of American independence."

 The Hannah White Arnett Chapter of the Daughters of the American Revolution was named after her; it is a Fort Payne, Alabama chapter.

+Memorial

+A memorial "honoring the patriotic dead of many wars laid to rest in this hallowed ground especially a noble woman Hannah White Arnett" was erected in 1938 in the cemetery of the First Presbyterian Church of Elizabeth, New Jersey by the Boudinot Chapter of the Daughters of the American Revolution.
+Another marker on the wall of that cemetery, which is now illegible, read in part, "Near here rests Hannah White Arnett...
+Her patriotic words, uttered in the dark days of 1776, summoned discouraged men to keep Elizabethtown loyal to the cause of American independence."